-- 6.1 The factors affecting the Fund's finances are constantly changing, so it is necessary for its financial position and the contributions payable to be reviewed from time to time by means of an actuarial valuation to check that the funding objectives are being met. - 6.2 The actuarial valuation involves a projection of future cash flows to and from the Fund.
+The actuarial valuation involves a projection of future cash flows to and from the Fund.
 The main purpose of the valuation is to determine the level of employers' contributions that should be paid to ensure that the existing assets and future contributions will be sufficient to meet all future benefit payments from the Fund.

-7. Funding Method
+Funding method

-- 7.1 The key objective in determining employer's contribution rates is to establish a funding target and then set levels of employer contribution to meet that target over an agreed period. - 7.2 The funding target is to have sufficient assets in the Fund to meet the accrued liabilities for each employer in the Fund.
-The funding target may, however, depend on certain employer circumstances and in particular, whether an employer is an "open" employer one which allows new recruits access to the Fund, or a "closed" employer which no longer permits new staff access to the Fund.
-The expected period of participation by an employer in the Fund may also affect the chosen funding target. - 7.3 For open employers, the actuarial funding method that is adopted is known as the Projected Unit Funding Method which considers separately the benefits in respect of service completed before the valuation date ("past service") and benefits in respect of service expected to be completed after the valuation date ("future service").
-This approach focuses on: - The past service funding level of the Fund.
+The key objective in determining employers' contribution rates is to establish a funding target and then set levels of employer contribution to meet that target over an agreed period.

+The funding target is to have sufficient assets in the Fund to meet the accrued liabilities for each employer in the Fund.
+The funding target may, however, depend on certain employer circumstances and in particular, whether an employer is an "open" employer - one which allows new recruits access to the Fund, or a "closed" employer which no longer permits new staff access to the Fund.
+The expected period of participation by an employer in the Fund may also affect the chosen funding target.

+For open employers, the actuarial funding method that is adopted is known as the Projected Unit Funding Method which considers separately the benefits in respect of service completed before the valuation date (past service) and benefits in respect of service expected to be completed after the valuation date (future service).
+This approach focuses on:

+- The past service funding level of the Fund.
 This is the ratio of accumulated assets to liabilities in respect of past service.
 It makes allowance for future increases to members' pay for pensions in payment.
-A funding level in excess of 100 per cent indicates a surplus of assets over liabilities; while a funding level of less than 100 per cent indicates a deficit; and - The future service funding rate which is. the level of contributions required from the individual employers which, in combination with employee contributions is expected to support the cost of benefits accruing in future. - 7.4 The key feature of this method is that, in assessing the future service cost, the contribution rate represents the cost of one year's benefit accrual. - 7.5 For closed employers, the funding method adopted is known as the Attained Age Method.
-The key difference between this method and the Projected Unit Method is that the Attained Age Method assesses the average cost of the benefits that will accrue over the remaining expected working lifetime of active members.
+A funding level in excess of 100% indicates a surplus of assets over liabilities; while a funding level of less than 100% indicates a deficit; and - The future service funding rate (also referred to as primary rate as defined in Regulation 62(5) of the Regulations) which is the level of contributions required from the individual employers which, in combination with employee contributions is expected to support the cost of benefits accruing in future.

+The key feature of this method is that, in assessing the future service cost, the primary contribution rate represents the cost of one year's benefit accrual.

+For closed employers, the funding method adopted is known as the Attained Age Method.
+The key difference between this method and the Projected Unit Method is that the Attained Age Method assesses the average cost of the benefits that will accrue over a specific period, such as the length of a contract of the remaining expected working lifetime of active members.

-8. Valuation Assumptions and Funding Model
+Valuation assumptions and funding model

-- 8.1 In completing the actuarial valuation it is necessary to formulate assumptions about the factors affecting the Fund's future finances such as inflation, pay increases, investment returns, rates of mortality, early retirement and staff turnover etc. - 8.2 The assumptions adopted at the valuation can therefore be considered as: - The statistical assumptions which are essentially estimates of the likelihood of benefits and contributions being paid, and - The financial assumptions which will determine the estimates of the amount of benefits and contributions payable and their current or present value.
+In completing the actuarial valuation it is necessary to formulate assumptions about the factors affecting the Fund's future finances such as inflation, pay increases, investment returns, rates of mortality, early retirement and staff turnover etc.

+The assumptions adopted at the valuation can therefore be considered as:

+- The statistical assumptions which are essentially estimates of the likelihood of benefits and contributions being paid, and - The financial assumptions which will determine the estimates of the amount of benefits and contributions payable and their current or present value.